 |Health & Physical Education||59||$24,425|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 511 students took at least one online class at Wake Forest University.
-This is an increase from the 433 students who took online classes the previous year.
+In 2020-2021, 1,434 students took at least one online class at Wake Forest University.
+This is a decrease from the 7,591 students who took online classes the previous year.